Graph Operations on Clique-Width Bounded Graphs: Introduction

+A {\em graph parameter} is a function that associates with every graph a positive integer.
+One of the most famous graph parameters is tree-width, which was defined by Robertson and Seymour in \cite{RS86}.
+See \cite{Bod98} for an overview on tree-width.
+Tree-width bounded graphs are interesting from an algorithmic point of view since several NP-complete graph problems can be solved in polynomial time on graph classes of bounded tree-width using dynamic programming \cite{Arn85,AP89,Hag00,KZN00}.

+A further well known graph parameter is clique-width which was defined by Courcelle and Olariu in \cite{CO00} through a composition mechanism for vertex-labeled graphs.
+The NLC-width of a graph was defined by Wanke in \cite{Wan94} by a composition mechanism similar to that for clique-width.
+Both parameters are more powerful than tree-width, since the clique-width and NLC-width of a graph can be bounded in its tree-width, but not vice versa.

-Clique-width and NLC-width bounded graphs are particularly interesting from an algorithmic point of view.
-A lot of NP-complete graph problems can be solved in polynomial time for graphs of bounded clique-width.
-For example, all graph properties which are expressible in monadic second order logic with quantifications over vertices and vertex sets ($\MSOA$-logic) are decidable in linear time on clique-width bounded graphs \cite{CMR00}.
-Furthermore, there are also a lot of NP-complete graph problems which are not expressible in $\MSOA$-logic like Hamiltonicity, partition problems, and bounded degree subgraph problems but which can also be solved in polynomial time on clique-width bounded graphs \cite{Wan94,EGW01a,KR03,Tod03,GW06}.
+Clique-width and NLC-width bounded graphs are also interesting from an algorithmic point of view.
+Several NP-complete graph problems can be solved in polynomial time on graph classes of bounded clique-width.
+For example, all graph properties which are expressible in monadic second order logic with quantifications over vertices and vertex sets ($\MSOA$-logic) are decidable in linear time on clique-width bounded graphs which are given with an appropriate clique-width $k$-expression \cite{CE12,CMR00}.
+Also by using fly-automata problems expressible in $\MSOA$-logic can be solved if the graphs are given with a $k$-expression \cite{CD12}.
+Furthermore, there are also a lot of NP-complete graph problems which are not expressible in $\MSOA$-logic like Hamiltonicity, partition problems, and bounded degree subgraph problems but which can also be solved in polynomial time on clique-width bounded graphs \cite{CT10,EGW01a,GW06,KR03,ST07,Wan94}.
+In order to apply these algorithms non-optimal expressions are sufficient.
+Such expressions can be found by the result shown in \cite{OS06}: For every fixed $k$ for every given graph $G$ one can compute in polynomial time a clique-width $g(k)$-expression or assert that the clique-width of $G$ is greater than $k$.